 The one European seat will be filled at the first election for six years, so that eight members of the Council would go out at the end of the first three years, nine at the end of six years and nine would sit for nine years.
 This will comply with the requirements of section 61 and paragraph 18 of the Fifth Schedule of the Act.
-With regard to the 20 General seats we next decided that one of the three-year seats, two of the six-year seats and one of the nine-year seats should be allotted to Bombay City and the Bombay Suburban District constituency.
+With regard to the 20 General seats we next decided that one of the three-year seats, two of the six-year seats and one of the nineyear seats should be allotted to Bombay City and the Bombay Suburban District constituency.
 This left six three-year seats, four six-year seats and six nine-year seats to be distributed between the eight rural constituencies.
-For securing an equitable distribution we first grouped the eight rural constituencies roughly into divisional groups, countingas the Northern Division.
+For securing an equitable distribution we first grouped the eight rural constituencies roughly into divisional groups, counting-

-Ahmedabad and Kaira Districts Broach, Panch Mahals and Surat Districts Thana, Nasik and Ahmednagar Districts East Khandesh and West Khandesh Districts } as the Central Division.
-Poona and Satara Districts Sholapur, Belgaum and Bijapur Districts Kolaba and Ratnagiri Districts Dharwar and Kanara Districts as the Southern Division.
+Ahmedabad and Kaira Districts Broach, Panch Mahals and Surat Districts as the Northern Division.
+Thana, Nasik and Ahmednagar Districts East Khandesh and West Khandesh Districts Poona and Satara Districts as the Central Division.
+Sholapur, Belgaum and Bijapur Districts Kolaba and Ratnagiri Districts Dharwar and Kanara Districts as the Southern Division.